Skip to main content

 • Section 8 of our Savings Account Terms and Conditions explains why we may change the interest rate.

-• If you have at least £100 in your account we'll notify you in advance if we intend to reduce your interest rate.
+• If you have at least £100 in your account, we'll notify you in advance if we intend to reduce your interest rate.

 What would the estimated balance be after 12 months based on a £1,000 deposit?
-The estimated balance after 12 months would be £1,039 assuming that:

-• the interest is paid annually and added to the account.
+• the interest is paid annually

 How do I open and manage my account?

-• You must apply for the account with a nil balance but the account will only be open from the date we receive the money and ISA declaration.
-If no money is paid in within 3 months of application we'll cancel the account.
+• You can pay money into the account once we’ve received the APS Eligibility Declaration from your deceased spouse or civil partner’s ISA provider.
+The account will only be open from the date we receive the money and ISA declaration.
+If no money is paid in within three months of opening, we’ll cancel the account.

-• No joint accounts allowed.
+• Joint accounts aren’t allowed.

 Can I withdraw money?

-• This account is flexible, so you can withdraw money and put it back without affecting your ISA allowance, as long as it's done in the same tax year and the account is still open.
+• This account is flexible, so you can withdraw money and put it back without affecting your APS allowance, as long as it’s done in the same tax year and the account is still open.

 Additional information